chearon/scrollbugs/README.md

 Scrollbugs
 ==========

 Web browsers exhibit some inconsistencies when it comes to handling scrolled content.
+This is an attempt to categorize and explain them, and provide work-arounds and layout tests.

 This is a work-in-progress.